manifold-systems/manifold/manifold-deps-parent/manifold-graphql/README.md

 >If you are using the JS-GraphQL IntelliJ plugin, you may have noticed it also uses .graphqlconfig files.
 You can
 > use the same files with Manifold as well.

-# Embedding Queries with Fragments
+# Inlining Queries with Fragments

 >Note, this is a completely separate feature from GraphQL fragments and does not involve the `fragment` keyword

-You can now *embed* resource content such as GraphQL directly in Java source as a type-safe resource _**fragment**_.
-This means you can embed a type-safe GraphQL query exactly where you use it in your Java code -- no need to create a separate resource file.
+You can now *inline* resource content such as GraphQL directly in Java source as a type-safe resource _**fragment**_.
+This means you can inline a type-safe GraphQL query exactly where you use it in your Java code -- no need to create a separate resource file.

 A fragment can be either a *declaration* or an *expression*.
-A fragment declaration is embedded in a multi-line comment like this:
+A fragment declaration is inlined as a multi-line comment like this:
 ```java
 /*[MyQuery.graphql/]